-Copper Cannon’s Ranger Week is the perfect place where teens age 13-15 can still enjoy all of the summer camp experiences you get as a kid but on a more mature level designed specifically for teenagers like you.
+In this teen program, campers age 13-15 can still enjoy all of the summer camp experiences they got as a kid but on a more mature level, designed specifically for teenagers.
 Ranger Week features a lot of the great activities that people associate with summer camp, such as archery, swimming, hiking, arts and crafts, campfires, nature classes and so much more.

-But there are also added surprises for Ranger Week that the younger campers don’t get.
+But there are also added surprises for Ranger Week that aren’t included in our traditional overnight program.
 The Mr. and Mrs. Copper Cannon Pageant is always unforgettable, and Rangers have the chance to get out and do some big-time hikes and see some big-time sights.
 Not to mention the fact that Rangers have a later lights out time than the younger weeks of camp!
-In a time of your life filled with all sorts of pressures, now is your chance to spend a week of freedom, fun and friends with no pressure at all.
-Copper Cannon is always a place where you can be yourself and feel right at home.
+This week is a chance for the teens to relax and let go of the pressures they may experience at school.Learn More

 What better way to enjoy camp and see the White Mountain National Forest than from the seat of a mountain bike?
-You’ll learn useful skills during the program, including bike maintenance and trail navigation.
+Our mountain bikers will learn useful skills during this teen program, including bike maintenance and trail navigation.

 No previous mountain biking experience is required for the Mountain Biking Adventure.
 However, we recommend that participants at least have an interest and a desire to learn and get better at mountain biking.
 Plenty of time will be spent learning about the bikes and riding on the trails, and a good attitude is essential.
 You also do not need a bike; Copper Cannon Camp will supply the mountain bikes for the program.

-The one-week RHA programs involves camping out in the woods each night (mostly at camp) and several days of extensive hiking.
-No previous backpacking experience for this session is required, but a good attitude and a willingness for exploration and roughing it are absolutely essential.
+The RHA programs involves camping out in the woods each night (mostly at camp) and several days of extensive hiking.
+No previous backpacking experience for this session is required, but a good attitude and a willingness for exploration and ‘roughing it’ are absolutely essential.

-Participants don’t have to be world-class athletes, but participants should be in good shape.
-Above all, a good attitude and a willingness for adventure is absolutely essential for these programs.
-There might be bugs, mud, hiking in the rain, storms, uncomfortable nights in rough wilderness, etc. But, the experience and friendships that are formed are absolutely unforgettable.
+Participants will be carrying everything they need in a backpack so they should be in good physical shape to enroll in this program.
+Above all, a good attitude and a willingness for adventure is absolutely essential for these teen programs.
+There might be bugs, mud, hiking in the rain, storms, uncomfortable nights in rough wilderness, etc. But, the experience and friendships that are formed are absolutely well worth it.

 Our Last Chance Camp program is a great opportunity for our older campers who aren’t quite ready to say good-bye to Copper Cannon Camp quite yet.
 This week coincides with our traditional residential summer camp for ages 9 to 12.
 Because of this, our last chance campers are able to take on a leadership role while still having all the fun they had when they were younger.